Methode Electronics (NYSE:MEI) Releases Q1 2022 Earnings Guidance

-Methode Electronics (NYSE:MEI) last announced its earnings results on Wednesday, June 23rd.
-The electronics maker reported $0.81 earnings per share for the quarter, topping analysts’ consensus estimates of $0.71 by $0.10.
+Methode Electronics (NYSE:MEI) last issued its quarterly earnings results on Wednesday, June 23rd.
+The electronics maker reported $0.81 earnings per share for the quarter, beating the consensus estimate of $0.71 by $0.10.
+The company had revenue of $301.00 million during the quarter, compared to analysts’ expectations of $280.06 million.
 Methode Electronics had a return on equity of 14.78% and a net margin of 11.24%.
-The firm had revenue of $301.00 million for the quarter, compared to the consensus estimate of $280.06 million.
-During the same quarter in the previous year, the business earned $0.67 EPS.
-The company’s revenue was up 42.9% compared to the same quarter last year.
-Research analysts expect that Methode Electronics will post 3.45 earnings per share for the current fiscal year.
+During the same quarter in the prior year, the firm posted $0.67 earnings per share.
+The business’s quarterly revenue was up 42.9% on a year-over-year basis.
+As a group, analysts expect that Methode Electronics will post 3.45 EPS for the current fiscal year.

-In related news, CAO Amit N. Patel sold 1,000 shares of Methode Electronics stock in a transaction that occurred on Wednesday, June 30th.
-The shares were sold at an average price of $49.30, for a total value of $49,300.00.
-Following the sale, the chief accounting officer now owns 7,807 shares of the company’s stock, valued at approximately $384,885.10.
+In related news, CAO Amit N. Patel sold 1,000 shares of the firm’s stock in a transaction that occurred on Wednesday, June 30th.
+The stock was sold at an average price of $49.30, for a total transaction of $49,300.00.
+Following the completion of the sale, the chief accounting officer now owns 7,807 shares of the company’s stock, valued at $384,885.10.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, COO Joseph Elias Khoury sold 9,500 shares of Methode Electronics stock in a transaction that occurred on Tuesday, June 29th.
-The stock was sold at an average price of $48.08, for a total transaction of $456,760.00.
-Following the completion of the sale, the chief operating officer now directly owns 439,920 shares in the company, valued at approximately $21,151,353.60.
+Also, COO Joseph Elias Khoury sold 9,500 shares of the firm’s stock in a transaction that occurred on Tuesday, June 29th.
+The stock was sold at an average price of $48.08, for a total value of $456,760.00.
+Following the sale, the chief operating officer now directly owns 439,920 shares of the company’s stock, valued at approximately $21,151,353.60.
 The disclosure for this sale can be found here.
-Insiders sold a total of 15,500 shares of company stock worth $751,460 in the last ninety days.
+Insiders have sold 15,500 shares of company stock valued at $751,460 in the last ninety days.
 3.20% of the stock is currently owned by insiders.

 Methode Electronics, Inc designs, manufactures, and markets component and subsystem devices worldwide.
 It operates through four segments: Automotive, Industrial, Interface, and Medical.
 The Automotive segment supplies electronic and electro-mechanical devices, and related products to automobile original equipment manufacturers directly or through their tiered suppliers.